Synthetixio/SIPs/content/sccp/sccp-279.md

 # Motivation

-The main motivation is to lean against the positive skew ETH on the debt pool, which is around 45%, taking into account the current ETH wrapper being at capacity on the ethereum network and the sUSD peg at a slight premium.
-Note that if the 5K ETH get wrapped and sent to sUSD the skew would be lowered to 40%.
+The main motivation is to lean against the positive skew ETH on the debt pool, which is around 45%.
+It is worth noting that currently ETH and DAI wrappers are at full capacity on the ethereum network and the sUSD/sETH pegs at a slight premium.
+Note that if the 5K ETH get wrapped and sent to sUSD the skew would be lowered to around 40%.

 # Copyright